selectel/terraform-provider-selectel/website/docs/r/secretsmanager_secret_v1.html.markdown

 where:

-* `<selectel_project_id>` — Unique identifier of the associated Cloud Platform project.
-To get the project ID, in the [Control panel](https://my.selectel.ru/vpc/), go to **Cloud Platform** ⟶ project name ⟶ copy the ID of the required project.
-Learn more about [Cloud Platform projects](https://docs.selectel.ru/cloud/servers/about/projects/).
+* `<selectel_project_id>` — Unique identifier of the associated project.
+To get the ID, in the [Control panel](https://my.selectel.ru/vpc/secrets-manager), go to **Cloud Platform** ⟶ project name ⟶ copy the ID of the required project.
+Learn more about [Projects](https://docs.selectel.ru/control-panel-actions/projects/about-projects/).

 * `<key>` — Secret name.
 To get the secret name, in the [Control panel](https://my.selectel.ru/vpc/secrets-manager/), go to **Cloud Platform** ⟶ **Secrets Manager** ⟶ the **Secrets** tab ⟶ copy the name of the required secret.